 Then there are currency issues.
 All local business must be done in Belizean dollars.
 Conversions to US dollars are closely regulated by the central bank.
 This means that a business selling to locals will earn Belizean dollars, which can only be spent in the country.

 For this reason, internet marketers hold their cash outside of Belize, most of the time in Panama.
 They open a personal account in Belize and transfer only what they need into the country.

-My next suggestion is that you should get residency in Belize if you will spend more than 90 days in country.
-If you’re over 45, checkout the QRP program.
-Otherwise, there are a number of low cost investment options that will get you residency.
+My next suggestion is that you should get residency in Belize if you will spend more than 90 days in the country.
+If you’re over 45, check out the QRP program.
+Otherwise, there are a number of low-cost investment options that will get you residency.

 Again, immigration can be a real pain in the rear.
 Avoid the nightmare by getting a residency permit.
 If you will hire employees, you’ll also need a work visa and other permits.

 List of Suggested Businesses to Operate from Belize: